-Figure 2: G-matrix evolution and divergence during the focal stage.
+Figure 2: G-matrix evolution during the focal stage.
 A. A6140 G-matrix.
 Shown are the 15 genetic covariances between transitions rates (top) and six the genetic variances of transition rates (bottom), as bars and dots the 95% and 83% credible intervals (black and red) and mean of the posterior distribution, respectively.
 "S", "F", "B" stand for still, forward and backward movement states, with letter ordering indicating the direction of movement.
 G-matrices of the CA populations can be found in Supplementary Figure S7.
 B. Total amount of genetic variance computed as the sum of the G diagonal elements (trace).
 All observed posterior means differ from the null 95% of posterior means (orange).
-C. Genetic variance along the phenotypic dimension encompassing most genetic variation in the ancestral A6140 population (g{max} , red mean, 83% and 95% CI).
-A6140 g{max} explains 64% of the total genetic variance Table 4).
-D. The angle (Θ , see Methods) between the A6140 g{max} and the first three eigenvectors of the evolved G-matrices (g{max} , g_2 and g_3 of the CA[1-3]100 populations).
-There is no alignment between the evolved populations' first three eigenvectors with the ancestral g{max} .
-Dots show the mean estimate with bars the 83% and 95% credible interval of the posterior G-matrix distribution.
-The null expectation was obtained by computing the angle between pairs of random vectors sampled from a uniform distribution.
+C. Genetic variance along the phenotypic dimension encompassing most genetic variation (g{max} , red mean, 83% and 95% CI), when spectral decomposition is done on A6140 and CA[1-3]100 variances on this A6140 g{max} dimension is calculated.
+A6140 g{max} explains 64% of the total genetic variance.
+See ?? for the eigendecomposition results for the A6140 population.

 Figure 3: Genetic divergence.
-A. Spectral decomposition of variation among A6140 and CA[1-3]100 G-matrices.
+A. Spectral decomposition of variation among G-matrices.
 The variance α_i associated with the ith eigentensor E_i is compared to a null permutation model where variation among matrices is due to sampling (see Methods).
-Although several eigentensors are different from zero (black bars, 95% credible interval) only the first one, E_1 , do not overlap the null (red and orange bars, 83% credible intervals).
+Although several eigentensors are different from zero (black bars, 95% credible interval) only the first one, E{i} do not overlap the null (red and orange bars, 83% credible intervals).
 B. The coordinates of the G-matrices in the space of the first eigentensor E_1 for each population tested.
 Absolute values of the coordinates in the first eigentensor represents its contribution to the difference between matrices.
 C. Contribution of specific transition rate combinations to coordinated changes among G-matrices.
-The amount of genetic variance in the direction of the greatest variation among all Gs for the first eigenvector of E_1 (e{11}), for each population.
+The amount of genetic variance in the direction of the greatest variation among all Gs for the first eigenvector of E_1 (e_1), for each population.
 Eigentensor decomposition of the CA[1-3]50 G-matrices, testing for differentiation at generation 50, can be found in Figure S9.

 Figure 4: Selection surface of locomotion behavior.
 Canonical analysis of the γ -matrix shows positive phenotypic dimensions (y_1 - y_3) of transition rate combinations under disruptive selection (as measured by the eigenvalue λ), and negative dimension (y_4 - y_6) under stabilizing selection.
 Stars show the mode of the posterior empirical distribution (see Methods).
 These estimates are to be compared to the posterior distribution of null modes (dots and colored bars, the mean and 83% and 95% credible intervals).
-The γ -matrix before canonical rotation can be found in Figure S12.
+The γ -matrix before canonical rotation can be found in Figure S11.

 Figure 5: G-matrix evolution in the selection surface.
-Loss of genetic variance along axes y_2 - y_5 , which contain most of the genetic variance in the evolved populations and are under very weak or no selection, is compatible with expectations from genetic drift under the assumption of infinitesimal trait inheritance (dashed lines, for $N_e = 10^3$).
-We modelled drift as a per generation loss of genetic variance of $\frac{V_A}{2N_e}$.
-Along y_1 and y_6 , genetic variance was much reduced relative to the founders of experimental evolution (green).
+Loss of genetic variance along axes y_2 y_5 , which contain most of the genetic variance in the evolved populations and are under very weak or no selection, is compatible with expectations from genetic drift under the assumption of infinitesimal trait inheritance (dashed lines, for $N_e = 10^3$).
+Along y_6 and y_6 , genetic variance was much reduced relative to the founders of experimental evolution (green).
 The genetic variance of each canonical axis y_i was obtained by rotation of the original G-matrices, with 95% (grey) and 83% (colored) credible intervals from sampling 400 matrices in the posterior distributions for each G-matrix.
 Dots show the median estimates.
-See also Figure Figure S13.